Learn to Skate

 • Backward 3-turns

-Specialty: Power Skating & Synchro (must have passed Basic 3)
+Specialty: Power & Edge (must have passed Basic 3)

-• Power Skating utilizes skating skills to help produce stamina and endurance.
-Synchronized Skating is a form of skating that introduces different ways to move as a group across the ice.
-In this combined class, skaters will increase their upper body and lower body strength, allowing them to advance their skating ability in a FUN and UNIQUE way!
+Power & Edge utilizes skating skills to help produce stamina and endurance, allowing them to advance their skating ability in a FUN and UNIQUE way!

 Wednesday, 3:40 - 4:10 p.m.